 enrichment, we would love to have you join us.

 Please explore RRCC giving opportunities to learn more:

 - RRCC Foundation Golf & Social - philanthropy can be social and fun!
-Join us on the third Friday in June for golf, silent auction, live orchestra, champagne, London broil & lobster dinner, and fun!
-Contact Barb Fisher for more information: 218-285-2213 or email@example.com
+Please join us on Thursday, June 13, 2019 for golf, silent auction, live orchestra, champagne, London broil and lobster dinner, and fun!
+Contact Anne Homkes for more information: 218-285-2213

 - Planned Giving – this is typically done in conjunction with estate planning and is a viable option for donors of all income levels.